JWChin-Lab/Chi-Tv1.1/README.md

         * Number of times to iterate through Chi-T per synthetase.
         * After each iteration, used parts are removed from the initial part pool (except the wild-type sequence)
     * -m, --automatic:
-        * No user input required - without flag then user is required to approve multiple stages.
+        * No user input required - without flag then user is required to approve multiple stages (mainly to prevent a silly amount of tRNAs crashing your computer).
     * -i, --initial:
         * If true, save initial chimeras to csv (only if needed for analysis as can be a large file).
     * -p, --pattern: PATTERN